Department of Justice is now the Department of Communities and Justice. Find out more >

 Much of the John Morony Correctional Complex site is covered in Castlereagh Scribbly Gum Woodland, a type of dry sclerophyll forest that, during bushfires, burns with high intensity.

 Although the upgrade will not encroach on the woodland itself, we will thin the canopy and understorey closest to the perimeter fences to protect staff and inmates in the event of a bushfire.

 Was the proposal placed on public exhibition prior to approval?

-No. Early works for the project were approved by the Acting Secretary of the Department of Justice consistent with Part 5 of the Environmental Planning & Assessment Act 1979.
+No. Early works for the project were approved by the Acting Secretary of the Department consistent with Part 5 of the Environmental Planning & Assessment Act 1979.
 Part 5 does not require a public exhibition.